c3lang/c3-web/src/content/docs/Language Common/arrays.md

     foreach (idx, &item : arr)
     {
         *item = 7 + (int)idx; // Mutates the array element
-        // index is usz when not specified, requiring and explicit
+        // index is usz when not specified, requiring an explicit
         // cast on platforms where usz is larger than int.
     }